Omoseke/DevOps-Stage-5b-Ansible/README.md

 # PHP App Deployment and Config with Ansible

 ## Overview
-This project automates the deployment and configuration of a Laravel PHP boilerplate application using Ansible.
+This task automates the deployment and configuration of a Laravel PHP boilerplate application from "https://github.com/hngprojects/hng_boilerplate_php_laravel_web.git" using Ansible.
 The process involves setting up a new Linux server instance, cloning the application repository, installing dependencies, configuring PostgreSQL and messaging queues, setting up application and Nginx, and configuring logging.

 ## Steps